khoaisohd/saifon/docs/advanced/async.md

 ## Cancel current polling task

-We use `takeLatest` to cancel the current polling task and start a new polling.
+We use `takeLatest` to cancel the current polling task and start a new polling

 ```JS
 yield takeLatest(FETCH_HOTELS, handleFetchHotelsRequest);